-Lokuge, Weena and Aravinthan, Thiru and Sirimanna, Chamila Sampath and Islam, Mainul (2011) Influence of fly ash proportions on properties of polymer cconcrete with polyester resin.
-In: Concrete 2011: Building a Sustainable Future, 12-14 Oct 2011, Perth, Western Australia.
+Lokuge, Weena and Aravinthan, Thiru and Sirimanna, Chamila Sampath and Islam, Mainul (2011) Influence of fly ash proportions on properties of polymer concrete with polyester resin.
+In: 25th Biennial Conference of the Concrete Institute of Australia (Concrete 2011): Building a Sustainable Future, 12-14 Oct 2011, Perth, Australia.

 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Paper)|

 |Additional Information:||© 2011 Concrete Institute of Australia.
 Permanent restricted access to published version due to publisher copyright policy.|